founding attorney and managing member

 Creating and implementing compliance management systems, policies, and procedures.

-Counseling on the requirements of FHA, VA, Fannie Mae, Freddie Mac, and private investors, guarnators, and insurers.
+Counseling on the requirements of FHA, VA, Fannie Mae, Freddie Mac, and private investors, guarantors, and insurers.

 Assisting companies with repurchase and indemnification demands.